dylanrb123/DatabaseProject/README.md

 Project for CS 320

 ## Workflow for development
-It will make everyone's lives easier if we folllow a consistent workflow for the project, I recommend the following: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow
+It will make everyone's lives easier if we follow a consistent workflow for the project, I recommend the following: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow

 ## Installation instructions for development